pwnr3/dots/Arch.md

 	use C-O to jump back, use C-I(same as TAB, occupied by nerdtreetoggle) to jump forward or use C-^ to open previous open file, which can work backward and forward (same as :e#)
 * buffer
 	:ls									like ':buffers', list all buffers
-	:bd/bw		kill buffer. bd remains the jump list, so 'C-O' will work, while bw(wipeout) not :[v]sb#		open buffer in [vertical] split window with specific buffer number :b#				switch to buffer #, # is a number
+	:bd/bw							kill buffer. bd remains the jump list, so 'C-O' will work, while bw(wipeout) not :[vertical ]sb#			open buffer in [vertical] split window with specific buffer number :b#									switch to buffer #, # is a number

 # python